yoavf/metrics.help/README.md

 # metrics.help

-Simple, visual explanations for machine learning metrics and algorithms.
+Machine learning metrics and algorithms, explained.

 ## What is this?